The Ultimate Guide to Colour Psychology in Modern Home Design

 Core Principles of Color Science

-Every color has a unique personality that dictates how it should be used in Color Psychology in Modern Home Design.
-Red is the color of passion and energy, making it a fantastic choice for social spaces like dining rooms where conversation should flow freely.
-However, because red is so intense, it is often best used as an accent rather than a primary wall color to avoid feeling overwhelmed.
+Every colour has a unique personality that dictates how it should be used in Colour Psychology in Modern Home Design.
+Red is the colour of passion and energy, making it a fantastic choice for social spaces like dining rooms where conversation should flow freely.
+However, because red is so intense, it is often best used as an accent rather than a primary wall colour to avoid feeling overwhelmed.

 Yellow is the color of sunshine and creativity, which makes it perfect for kitchens or home studios where you want to feel inspired.
 In contrast, blue is widely regarded as the most calming color, ideal for bedrooms where rest is the main goal.
 Green acts as a bridge between the indoors and outdoors, providing a sense of balance and renewal that works well in almost any room.